 4. A formal investigation was undertaken on behalf of the Council.
 The Registrant was subsequently reported to the HCPC.

 5. A final hearing was held by the HCPC on 12 and 13 January 2017 and 20 and 21 April 2017.
-The panel at the final hearing found the facts proved and they amounted to misconduct.
-It found the Registrant’s fitness to practise to be impaired and imposed a Suspension order for 6 months.
-This is the first substantive review of that order.
+The panel at the final hearing found the facts proved and that they amounted to misconduct.
+It found the Registrant’s fitness to practise to be impaired and imposed a Suspension Order for 6 months.

-6. At the outset of this hearing a letter from the Registrant dated 25 August 2017 was produced.
-In it she said that she was referring herself to the HCPC for serious concerns relating to recruitment irregularities from East Riding of Yorkshire Council where she had been employed as a Care Coordinator within the Adult Safeguarding Team.
-She had failed to disclose to her new employer her previous employment with Hull City Council or that she had been subject to an HCPC final hearing which resulted in Suspension Order being imposed.
+7. At that substantive review hearing it became apparent that the Registrant had another matter of dishonesty against her.
+In a letter from the Registrant dated 25 August 2017, she said that she was referring herself to the HCPC for serious concerns relating to recruitment irregularities from East Riding of Yorkshire Council where she had been employed as a Care Coordinator within the Adult Safeguarding Team.
+She had failed to disclose to her new employer her previous employment with Hull City Council or that she had been subject to an HCPC final hearing which resulted in a Suspension Order being imposed.
 She attended an investigation meeting of Yorkshire Council on 15 August 2017 following which, she resigned with immediate effect.
 This resignation was accepted.
 The Registrant concluded the letter by saying that she accepted it was time to end her career as a Social Worker and would like the HCPC to remove her name from the Register.